nsikan-udoma/NYSE-Data-Project-MS-Excel/README.md

 # Analyzing the NYSE Data for the “Soft Drinks” GCIS Sub Industry to Understand Financial Performance from 2013 to 2015

 Analyzing real-life data from the New York Stock Exchange (NYSE).
 A subset of a large dataset provided by Kaggle was used in this analysis.
-The dataset contained historical financial data from S&P 500 companies listed on the NYSE between 2013 and 2016 (if available).
+The dataset contained historical financial data from S&P 500 companies listed on the NYSE between 2013 and 2015, and sometimes 2016 if available.

 Background:
 Two (2) datasets Fundamentals.csv and Securities.csv files were downloaded from Kaggle.
 The Fundamentals file provides the fundamental financial data gathered from SEC 10K annual filings from 448 companies listed on the S&P 500 index.
 The Securities file provided the industry or sector information the companies are categorized under on the S&P 500 index.